-Solid performances, handsome production values and a few genuinely creepy scenes are not enough to save “Godsend."
-Egregiously unsatisfying ending and lack of high-voltage shocks will be enough to generate unfavorable word-of-mouth among undemanding genre fans.
-Expect pic to be consigned quickly to homevid purgatory.
+Solid performances, handsome production values and a few genuinely creepy scenes are not enough to save “Godsend.”
+After a modestly promising set-up, pic devolves into a stale rehash of cliches and conventions left over from dozens of demon-child thrillers that trailed “The Exorcist” and “The Omen” throughout the 1970s and early ’80s.
+Egregiously unsatisfying ending — reportedly one of several shot by helmer Nick Hamm — and lack of high-voltage shocks will be enough to generate unfavorable word-of-mouth among undemanding genre fans.
+No one else will bother.
+Expect “Godsend” to be consigned quickly to homevid purgatory.

 High school biology teacher Paul Duncan (Greg Kinnear) dashes through a rainy inner-cityscape — avoiding being mugged only because the knife-wielding thug is a former student.
 He arrives home in time to help wife Jessie (Rebecca Romijn-Stamos) supervise a birthday party for Adam (Cameron Bright), their beloved 8-year-old son.
 Domestic scene conveys love, warmth and overall contentment.
 So, of course, it takes only about 10 minutes for something dreadful to happen.